Blizzard/node-rdkafka/README.md

   console.log('Too many messages in our queue already');
 }

+// NOTE: MAKE SURE TO LISTEN TO THIS IF YOU WANT THE STREAM TO BE DURABLE
-stream.on('error', function (err) {
+// Otherwise, any error will bubble up as an uncaught exception. stream.on('error', function (err) {
   // Here's where we'll know if something went wrong sending to Kafka console.error('Error in our kafka stream');